 - December: The PalAss Exceptional Lecturer will be announced at the Annual Meeting.

-- February: The call for host institutions to participate in the Innovations in Palaeontology Lecture Series will be published in the spring Newsletter.
+- March: The call for host institutions to participate in the Innovations in Palaeontology Lecture Series will be published in the Newsletter.

 - 1st May 23:00 GMT: Deadline for applications from host institutions.